Vini2/phables/README.md

 # ds-bubbles: Viral bubbles resolve bacteriophage genomes from metagenomic data

 `ds-bubbles` is a tool developed to resolve bacteriophage genomes using viral bubbles in metagenomic data.
-It models phage-like components as directed graphs, detects cycles and resolves genomic paths corresponding to those cycles.
+It models phage-like components in the metagenomic assembly as graphs, detects cycles and resolves genomic paths corresponding to those cycles.
+The figure below shows an example component where two genomic paths are resolved.

 ![](resolve_genomes.png)